Skip to content

 }

-The mc-countries source contains separate country polygons that can be filtered by name or iso.
+The World Countries source contains separate country polygons that can be filtered by name or iso.
 For example, you can add one country and assign it a different color from the Landuse-land layer to make it stand out.
-Let’s assign a unique color to Brazil:
+Let’s assign a unique color to Brazil.

 {